jakir-ruet/kubernetes-learning/README.md

 | 15  | `docker restart ContainerName`              | Container restart                                      |
 | 16  | `docker rm ContainerName`                   | Container remove                                       |

-\* If using the image's default name (nginx/node/https) then will create a new container in each publish.

 #### CLIs in Docker-Kubernetes

 1. AWS CLI